miladrahimi/phpcontainer/README.md

 The container instantiates implementation classes only once and returns them whenever you call the `get` method if you bind them via the `singleton` method.
 On the other hand, it instantiates implementation classes on any instantiation request, if you bind them via the `transient` method.

-The following example demonstrates the differences between singleton and transient binding.
+The following example demonstrates the differences between singleton and transient bindings.

 ```php
 use MiladRahimi\PhpContainer\Container;